licensezero/licensezero-private-license/terms.md

 The _Developer_ has authorized the _Agent_ to sign this license on the _Developer_'s behalf.

+# Rights

+The _Developer_ states that they either own or have the rights to license copyrights in the _Licensed Contributions_.

-# Liability
+# Disclaimer

 !!!
+With the sole exception of [Rights](#rights), as far as the law allows, the _Project_ comes as is, without any warranty or condition.

+# Exclusion

-As far as the law allows, the _Project_ comes as is, without any warranty or condition, and neither the _Developer_ nor their _Agent_ will be liable to anyone for any damages related to the _Project_ or this license, under any kind of legal claim.
+!!!
+With the sole exception of [Rights](#rights), as far as the law allows, the _Developer_ will not be liable to anyone for any damages related to the _Project_ or this license, under any kind of legal claim.